Southwest Airlines Beats on EPS But GAAP Results Lag

 The 10-second takeaway

-For the quarter ended March 31 (Q1), Southwest Airlines met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Southwest Airlines met expectations on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased slightly.
-Non-GAAP earnings per share grew.
-GAAP earnings per share dropped significantly.
+Compared to the prior-year quarter, revenue grew slightly and GAAP earnings per share dropped significantly.

-Southwest Airlines reported revenue of $4.08 billion.
-The 11 analysts polled by S&P Capital IQ predicted net sales of $4.07 billion on the same basis.
-GAAP reported sales were the same as the prior-year quarter's.
+Southwest Airlines booked revenue of $4.17 billion.
+The 11 analysts polled by S&P Capital IQ predicted a top line of $4.21 billion on the same basis.
+GAAP reported sales were 1.6% higher than the prior-year quarter's $4.11 billion.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.